-Despite all the benefits of summer meals programs, in 2016, only about 21 percent of New Jersey’s low-income children received this essential nutrition.
+While New Jersey has made great strides in serving summer meals to more children, just one-quarter of New Jersey’s low-income children received this essential nutrition in 2017.
 You can help change that by publicizing summer meals in your community.

-For more information about summer meals in New Jersey, contact the New Jersey Department of Agriculture at 609-292-4498, SFSPCommunication@ag.state.nj.us or visit the Department’s website.
+For more information about summer meals in New Jersey, contact the New Jersey Department of Agriculture at 609-292-4498, or visit the Department’s website.
 To find meal sites, visit the USDA sitefinder or text “summer meals” to 97779.

 Summer Meals Flyers